At some point in the season as you inspect your tomato crop, you may have noticed a rotten, sunken spot on the end of the fruit.

 Small areas of damage can be cut off, leaving the rest of the fruit to be enjoyed.
-(Yes, you can still eat it, assuming the non-damaged portion has developed normally.)
+(Yes, you can still eat tomatoes with blossom end rot, assuming the non-damaged portion has developed normally.)

-Tomatoes with severe blossom end rot should be picked and composted (or discarded).
+Tomatoes with severe BER should be picked and composted (or discarded).
 The problem will usually resolve on its own with the next round of fruit as the season goes on.

 If all else fails, try growing cherry, grape, or similar smaller tomatoes, as they almost never have trouble with BER.
 You can also look for BER-resistant varieties when you order next season’s seeds.

 Just be sure to remove any rotting fruit as soon as you see it — you want the plant’s energy to go into growing good, healthy tomatoes!